manassaloi/manassaloi.github.io/_posts/2020-03-20-podcast-download-button.markdown

 So taking bad design decisions seem to be a constant with their team. 🤷‍

+**Update:** I wrote this post when I first saw the new redesign of Google Podcast.
+After playing around I realised that check is for completed episodes.
+So I think Google made the right call.
+I still stick with my point about the delete interaction though.

 **Find more design gyaan here:** [@manas_saloi](http://twitter.com/manas_saloi)